 An era-by-era experience of historical items, stories, interactive exhibits and one-of-a-kind artifacts.
 Spanning the years of 1946 until the present day, guests will leave the Heritage gallery with a deep appreciation for the history and tradition that are so important to the 49ers organization.

-The pillar around which the 49ers industry-leading education program is built, this state-of-the-art classroom serves more than 20,000 Bay Area children annually and also offers content on how the 49ers impact the community in so many positive ways.
+This state-of-the-art classroom is the pillar around which the 49ers industry-leading education program is built and also offers content on how the 49ers impact the community in so many positive ways.
+Learn more about 49ers EDU STEAM Field Trips here.